JensPenny/SamToSqlite/docs/Readme.md

 5. Make a new release on github.
 This should create a new deployment through the github actions interface with an artefact ~~6.
 Log in to digitalocean and update the repo that contains the script.
 Check if you need to update the script that runs the export~~
 6. The DO droplet has a self-updating script.
 The only thing that needs to happen is that a new release needs to be made.

+## Adding a new table
+Adding a new table is pretty easy:
+1. Add the database scheme to the relevant class in the db - package
+2. Fill that database scheme with inserts in the relevant parser.
+Don't forget to update the counter so we don't overextend on transaction memory
+3. Add the table to the drop and create statements in DBInitialization